datazoompuc/datazoom.amazonia/README.md

     significant computing resources
 4.  **Historical changes**: INPE occasionally revises historical estimates as methodology improves
-5.  **Recent data provisional**: 2025 data may be subject to revision as final processing completes
+5.  **Recent data provisional**: the most recent year’s data may be subject to revision as final processing completes

 ------------------------------------------------------------------------